farmOS/farmOS-map/README.md

 a property is set to `false`, none of its corresponding default controls or interactions will be applied to the map.
 If the property is assigned to an array of OpenLayers controls or interactions, the defaults will be discarded and those controls or interactions will be used in their place.
+If the property is an object, it is assumed that it is `options` that will be passed into the `defaultControls()` or `defaultInteractions()` functions that return OpenLayers defaults.
 If the property is assigned to a callback function, that function will be called and passed the default controls or interactions.
 It must return a an array of OL controls/interactions, which will be attached to the map in the place of the defaults.

 For example: